dhconnelly/dhconnelly.github.io/_posts/2019-12-01-advent-2019-running.md

 }
 ```

 To find the answer I just brute-force searched for the noun and verb.
-Here's
+An
+algorithmically cleverer solution is not obvious to me, but since the search
+is embarrassingly parallel, dividing the search space and launching some
+goroutines might speed it up.
+Quitting early when one of the goroutines found
+the answer could be implemented with a second `done` channel.
+I might come
-the rest of the code:
+back later and implement that, but for now here's the rest of the code:

 ```
 func main() {